lee-b/kobold_assistant/README.md

 - Run `kobold-assistant serve` after installing.
 - Give it a while (at least a few minutes) to start up, especially the first time that you run it, as it downloads a few GB of AI models to do the text-to-speech and speech-to-text, and does some time-consuming generation work at startup, to save time later.
 It runs much more comfortably once it gets to the main conversational loop.
+- While running, the system responds to special control commands.
+See Control Commands, below.

 ### `list-mics`